- Originally published: January 15, 2025

 Surveillance & security logs

-Visitor management systems (VMS)
+Visitor management software (VMS)

 ✔ Log visitor details